Mission: Impossible – Dead Reckoning Part One: Cast

-Pom Klementieff, Rob Delaney, Cary Elwes, Indira Varma, Mark Gatiss, Charles Parnell, Greg Davis, Marcin Dorociński, Lampros Kalfuntzos, Mariela Garriga, and Antonio Bustorff have been cast in undisclosed roles.
+Additionally, Charles Parnell, Rob Delaney, Indira Varma and Mark Gatiss appear as heads of US Intelligence agencies, representing NRO, JSOC, DIA and NSA, respectively.
+Marcin Dorociński and Ivan Ivashkin appear as the captain and the second-in-command of the Sevastopol submarine, respectively.

 Production

-Announcement and casting
+Development and pre-production

-On January 14, 2019, Cruise announced that the seventh and eighth Mission: Impossible films would be shot back-to-back with McQuarrie writing and directing both films for July 23, 2021, and August 5, 2022, releases.
+On January 14, 2019, Tom Cruise announced that the seventh and eighth Mission: Impossible films would be shot back-to-back with Christopher McQuarrie writing and directing both films for July 23, 2021, and August 5, 2022, releases.
+In February 2021, Paramount Pictures scuttled that plan.

-In February 2021, Paramount scuttled that plan, but Ferguson confirmed her return for the seventh installment.
-In September 2019, McQuarrie announced on Instagram that Hayley Atwell had joined the cast.
-In September 2019, Pom Klementieff joined the cast of both the seventh and eighth films.
-In December 2019, Simon Pegg confirmed his return for the film, with Shea Whigham cast of both films.
+In February 2019, Rebecca Ferguson confirmed her return for the seventh installment.
+In September, McQuarrie announced that Hayley Atwell had joined the cast.
+In November 2019, Pom Klementieff joined the cast of both the seventh and eighth films.
+In December 2019, Simon Pegg confirmed his return for the film, with Shea Whigham cast in both films.
 Nicholas Hoult was cast in a role in January 2020, along with the addition of Henry Czerny, reprising his role as Eugene Kittridge for the first time since the 1996 film.
+Hoult was cast because Cruise liked his audition for Top Gun: Maverick (2022) to play Bradley "Rooster" Bradshaw, recognizing him as a supremely talented actor who just wasn't suited to play that role for that movie even though there wasn't a concrete story set for the seventh Mission: Impossible film.

 Vanessa Kirby also announced she was returning for both films.
-In May 2020, it was reported that Esai Morales would replace Hoult as the villain in both films due to scheduling conflicts.
+In May 2020, it was reported that Esai Morales would replace Hoult as the villain in both films because of scheduling conflicts.
+Morales was cast as Gabriel because of McQuarrie seeing his role of Camino Del Rio on Ozark; Hoult's recasting thanks to the COVID-19 pandemic with Morales led to drastic story changes since it was after Morales was cast that McQuarrie realized that Cruise and Morales being about the same age opened several story possibilities to tie in their characters to Ethan Hunt's backstory.
+Similarly, it was after Hoult's departure that the filmmakers came up with the concept of "The Entity".

-Angela Bassett confirmed that she would return as Erika Sloane in December 2020, but was later removed from the film due to COVID-19 travel restrictions.
-In March 2021, McQuarrie revealed on Instagram that Rob Delaney, Charles Parnell, Indira Varma, Mark Gatiss and Cary Elwes had joined the cast.
-That same day, Greg Davis was also confirmed to have joined the cast.
+Angela Bassett announced she would return as Erika Sloane in December 2020, but she was later removed because of COVID-19 travel restrictions.
+Sloane appears in the film in a photo on the wall of DNI Denlinger's office during an intelligence briefing.
+In March 2021, McQuarrie revealed that Rob Delaney, Charles Parnell, Indira Varma, Mark Gatiss and Cary Elwes had joined the cast.
+That same day, Greg Tarzan Davis was also confirmed to have joined the cast.